watanabe-j/eigvaldisp/README.md

 ## Copyright notice
-The function `GenCov()` in this package involves algorithms originally adopted (with modifications) from the package `fungible` version 1.99 (Waller, 2021), which is under GPL (>= 2).
+The function `GenCov()` in this package involves an algorithm originally adopted (with modifications) from the package `fungible` version 1.99 (Waller, 2021), which is under GPL (>= 2).
 See description of that function for details.